ClanAODDev/tracker_v3/resources/views/help/md-partials/managing-rank.md

 Comments can be made on rank action recommendations.
 Access to view comments is based on your rank and the rank being considered for the promotion.

-- Promotions to **Sgt or Higher:**
+##### Promotions to Sgt or Higher
-  - Only users with a rank of Master Sergeant or above may comment.
+- Only users with a rank of Master Sergeant or above may comment

-- Promotions to **Cdt, Pvt, or Pfc** - dependent on division configuration
+##### Promotions to Cdt, Pvt, or Pfc
+- Dependent on division configuration
-  - Platoon leaders can comment if the rank action falls within their authorized range.
+- Platoon leaders may comment if the rank action falls within their authorized range

-- **All Other Cases:**
+##### All Other Cases
-  - Only Division Leaders or Admins can comment.
+- Only Division Leaders or Admins can comment